oopsmonk/documentation/mam/1.0/overview.md

 ## Source code

-The source code for this project is hosted on [Github](https://github.com/iotaledger/mam.js).
+The source code for this project is hosted on [Github](https://github.com/iotaledger/mam).

+An alternative, smaller, pure Javascript implementation (offering the same functionality but a slightly different API) is [MAM.js](https://github.com/iotaledger/mam.js).

 ## Next steps